Back to: Oracle Tutorials for Beginners and Professionals

 Row_Number Function in Oracle with Examples

-In this article, I am going to discuss the Row_Number Function in Oracle with Examples.
-Please read our previous article where we give an overview of Analytical Functions in Oracle.
+In this article, I will discuss the Row_Number Function in Oracle with Examples.
+Please read our previous article, which gives an overview of the Analytical Functions in Oracle.
 At the end of this article, you will understand what exactly the ROW_NUMBER function is and when and how to use the Row Number Function in Oracle with real-time examples.

 ROW_NUMBER Function in Oracle:

-The ROW_NUMBER function in Oracle is an analytic function or you can say ranking function that is used when we want to return a unique sequential number starting from 1 for record in the result set.
+The ROW_NUMBER function in Oracle is analytic or, you can say, a ranking function that is used when we want to return a unique sequential number starting from 1 for record in the result set.
 The ROW_NUMBER() function is a built-in function in Oracle that will assign a unique sequential integer number to each row starting from 1 within a partition of a result set.
 The row number always starts with 1 for the first row in each partition and then increases by 1 for the next row onwards for each partition.
 The syntax to use the ROW_NUMBER function in Oracle is given below.

 Parameters:

 Let us understand the ROW_NUMBER function in Oracle with examples.
-We are going to use the following Employees table to understand the ROW_NUMBER function.
+We will use the following Employees table to understand the ROW_NUMBER function.

 Please use the following SQL Script to create and populate the Employees table with the required sample data.